Who is who in early years

 • Making payments of Inclusive practice funding, Disability Access Funds, Sufficiency and Sustainability Grants

-• Attending panel meetings for Early Intervention Funding and making the payments
+• Attending panel meetings for Early Intervention Funding (EIF) and processing the agreed funding offer

 Early Support Service